koben893/Fight-Club/my-app/README.md

 ### 'json-server --watch db.json'

-Runs the server so you can access all of the data necessary for the app
+Runs the server so you can access all of the data necessary for the app.
+Thiss will run on port [http://localhost:3000](http://localhost:3000)

 ### `npm start`